fa-alvarez/python-examples/README.md

 # python_examples

 This repository is intended to contain some basic python code examples.
-AAll examples are based on code from Google's Crash Course on Python available on Cousera's site as of today.
+All examples are based on code from Google's Crash Course on Python available on Cousera's site as of today.

 ## color_translator.py